irwtdvoys/aoc-2023/readme.md

 ##### Day 11

-Minor off-by-one error in part 2 due to how I was increasing the blank space but I was storing only galaxy positional data anyway so runs very fast.
+Minor off-by-one error in part 2 due to how I was increasing the blank space, but I was storing only galaxy positional data anyway so runs very fast.
 Spotted the Manhattan Distance so calculations were pretty simple.

+##### Day 12

+Nice recursion day.
+Included caching from the start so part 2 wasn't an issue.